Welcome to the Neighbourhood!

 Physically, a neighbourhood is a residential area with an appropriate mix of housing types, convenience type commercial facilities, transportation choices and—where appropriate—schools, recreation, library or park facilities.
 However, Winnipeg’s neighbourhoods are much more than that.

-Neighbourhoods are a large part of what makes up our ‘home’ and provide us with a sense of belonging.
+Neighbourhoods are a large part of what makes up our ‘home’ and provides us with a sense of belonging.
 The opportunity to work together to identify local issues and develop successful solutions that sustain a healthy neighbourhood is a source of pride for many of our citizens.
 In a large city, local neighbourhoods are places to get to know other people, socialize and raise our children.

 For many, choosing a neighbourhood to live in is based on identifying with the features that give the neighbourhood character.
 Many of Winnipeg’s neighbourhoods have a unique heritage and historic identity.
 Neighbourhoods throughout the city have significant heritage legacy resources that illustrate the broad range of Winnipeg’s historical development.

 The Neighbourhoods of Winnipeg (NOW) web portal provides a means for the City of Winnipeg to communicate about our neighbourhoods with our residents, visitors, community groups, local and prospective businesses, and the rest of the world.
 The data made available through the site is intended to assist in the planning of services that are responsive to local community need.
 ‘Knowing the neighbourhood’ helps ensure equitable access to a base level of services, including municipal government services such as libraries, recreation, culture and leisure.
 As part of our future legacy, the portal profiles the rich legacy of Winnipeg’s heritage and provides information that supports efforts to work together collaboratively to continue to build sustainable neighbourhoods.